thely314/render-engine-rs/README.md

 render-engine-rs
 ---

-A hybrid rendering library implementing both rasterization and ray-tracing techniques, with a demonstration application featuring dynamic camera control and model visualization.
+A hybrid rendering library implementing both rasterization and techniques, with a demonstration application featuring dynamic camera control and model visualization.

 ## Features
 ### Core Library (`render-lib`)